Store architecture

 - Supports multi-language with Messages and the Catalog translation app.

 Product names aren't translated on the Checkout and My Account pages.
-These modules call the Catalog API directly to retrieve product data, so the information doesn't pass through the Messages API.
+These modules call the Catalog API directly to retrieve product data, so the information doesn't go through the Messages API.

 Multi-account

-In this architecture, a main account acts as a seller in secondary accounts that act as marketplaces.
+In this model, a main account acts as a seller in secondary accounts that act as marketplaces.

 The reference architecture below highlights its main characteristics: